 If the value of the frequency hopping flag is 0, the UE transmits Msg3 PUSCH without frequency hopping; otherwise, the UE transmits Msg3 PUSCH with frequency hopping.

 The Msg3 PUSCH frequency resource allocation is for uplink resource allocation type 1 [6, 38.214].
 In case of Msg3 PUSCH transmission with frequency hopping, the first one or two bits, bits, of the Msg3 PUSCH frequency resource allocation field are used as hopping information bits as described in Table 8.3-1.
-If higher layer parameter pusch-AllocationList is provided by pusch-ConfigCommon, a value of the Msg3 PUSCH time resource allocation field indicates an entry to a table provided by pusch-AllocationList; otherwise a value of the Msg3 PUSCH time resource allocation field indicates an entry to default time resource allocation table [6, 38.214].
+A UE processes the frequency resource allocation field in an active UL BWP of RBs as follows

+- if

+- truncate the frequency resource allocation field to its least significant bits and interpret the truncated frequency resource allocation field as for the frequency resource allocation field in DCI format 0_0 as described in [6, 38.214]

+- else

+- insert most significant bits with value set to ‘0’ after the bits, where if the frequency hopping flag is set to ‘0’, and is provided in Table 8.3-1 if the hopping flag bit is set to ‘1’, and interpret the expanded frequency resource allocation field as for the frequency resource allocation field in DCI format 0_0 as described in [6, 38.214]

+- end if

-The MCS is determined from the first sixteen indices of the applicable MCS index table for PUSCH as described in [6, 38.214].
+The Msg3 PUSCH MCS is determined from the first sixteen indexes of the applicable MCS index table for PUSCH as described in [6, 38.214].

-The TPC command is used for setting the power of the Msg3 PUSCH, as described in Subclause 7.1.1, and is interpreted according to Table 8.2-2.
+The TPC command value is used for setting the power of the Msg3 PUSCH, as described in Subclause 7.1.1, and is interpreted according to Table 8.2-2.

-In non-contention based random access procedure, the CSI request field is interpreted to determine whether an aperiodic CSI report is included in the corresponding PUSCH transmission according to [6, TS 38.214].
-In contention based random access procedure, the CSI request field is reserved.
+In a non-contention based random access procedure, the CSI request field in the RAR UL grant indicates whether or not the UE includes an aperiodic CSI report in the corresponding PUSCH transmission according to [6, TS 38.214].
+In a contention based random access procedure, the CSI request field is reserved.

 Table 8.2-1: Random Access Response Grant Content field size